-Another thing that has been suggested in the past to try to reduce the chance of breaking a hip is to wear special padding around your hip (known as a hip protector) to protect your hip if you fall.
-On the basis of early reports of some trials, hip protectors were suggested as a good idea.
-However, there is increasing evidence that hip protectors are not effective in preventing a broken hip if you live at home.
-Their effectiveness for someone living in, for example, a nursing home, is uncertain.
+In the past it has been suggested that wearing special padding around your hip (known as a hip protector) might reduce the chance of breaking a hip if you fall.
+Early reports of some trials suggested that this was a good idea.
+However, further trials suggested that hip protectors are not effective in preventing a broken hip in those who live at home.
+Their effectiveness for patients who are particularly frail - for example, those living in a nursing home - is uncertain.

 Further reading & references

 - Management of hip fracture in older people; Scottish Intercollegiate Guidelines Network - SIGN (June 2009)